 - Glazed commercial frontages should be provided where possible, fronting on to key streets such as Water Lane, and the Neighbourhood Street. - Communal residential entrances should be frequent and prominent to activate the street, including large, well lit glazed lobbies with covered entrances.
-Secondary access routes above the design flood levels may be required. - Direct secure entrances to bike and kayak/canoe stores should be provided from the street to create activation. - Balconies and full height windows should be used on the first floor to provide interaction with and visibility of the street. - Blank frontages related to undercroft parking and storage must not be located on key streets such as the Neighbourhood Street or fronting the local green space. - Where blank frontages are unavoidable they should be located on secondary streets such as green streets and green lanes, and should be kept to a minimum length. - Creative approaches to the blank frontages should be used including planting in front of and up the wall, patterned screens and decorative façade designs. - Where low vulnerability uses are located on the ground floor within the floodzone, they should incorporate resilience measures in line with best practice for all sources of flooding. - Two storey non-residential frontages will be encouraged within key locations such as waterfront spaces and the Neighbourhood Centre.
+Secondary access routes above the design flood levels may be required. - Direct secure entrances to bike and kayak/canoe stores should be provided from the street to create activation. - Balconies and full height windows should be used on the first floor to provide interaction with and visibility of the street. - Blank frontages related to under croft parking and storage must not be located on key streets such as the Neighbourhood Street or fronting the local green space. - Where blank frontages are unavoidable they should be located on secondary streets such as green streets and green lanes, and should be kept to a minimum length. - Creative approaches to the blank frontages should be used including planting in front of and up the wall, patterned screens and decorative façade designs. - Where low vulnerability uses are located on the ground floor within the floodzone, they should incorporate resilience measures in line with best practice for all sources of flooding.